Pattison State Park: History

-Pattison State Park is named after Martin Pattison, an early lumber man and miner.
+Pattison State Park is named after Martin Pattison, an early lumberman and miner.
 In 1879, the company he was working with moved to Superior.
 After becoming wealthy in the iron mining business, he purchased an entire city block on the harbor, where he built the 42-room Martin Pattison House, which is now the Fairlawn Mansion and Museum.
 In 1917, there was a plan to build a "power dam" on the Black River.
 The dam would have destroyed what is known as the Big Manitou Falls.
-Pattison took the initiative to save the falls by secretly buying land, 660 acre in total from different land owners along the river.
+Pattison took the initiative to save the falls by secretly buying land, 660 acre in total from different landowners along the river.
 In 1918, he donated the land to the state which led to Wisconsin dedicating its sixth state park to Martin Pattison on January 20, 1920.

 Until 1935, Pattison State Park consisted of a small picnic area, some wooden overlooks, pit toilets, and a ranger cabin.
 On July 25, 1935, the Civilian Conservation Corps (CCC) began renewing the park.
 The Corps quarried rock and chiseled it into blocks to create the park shelter building, nature center, bathhouse, and former office building.
 It also drained Interfalls Lake, rerouted the river channel, hauled sand from Lake Superior's shore to make the beach, installed sewer and water systems, removed old roadbeds, planted trees, and landscaped and built three miles of foot trails.